 When an MBS session is to be activated, if there are UE(s) that joined the MBS session, the 5GC activates the MBS Session in the NG-RANs serving the joined UE(s).
 When the NG-RAN triggers the group paging to activate the MBS session and decides to enable Multicast MBS session data reception for UE with RRC_INACTIVE state, it also indicates that the MBS session data is allowed to be received in RRC_INACTIVE state.
 Hence the joined UEs in RRC_INACTIVE state in the cells, where the delivered MBS session is allowed to be received in RRC_INACTIVE state, may be able to stay in RRC_INACTIVE state and receive MBS Session data.

-When an UE in RRC_INACTIVE state is receiving ongoing MBS session data, if the UE moves to a new cell within the RNA, or if the UE moves outside the current RNA but within the current Registration Area, or if the UE moves out of the current Registration Area, the UE should be able to receive the MBS session data if applicable in the new area.
+When a UE in RRC_INACTIVE state is receiving ongoing MBS session data, if the UE moves to a new cell within the RNA, or if the UE moves outside the current RNA but within the current Registration Area, or if the UE moves out of the current Registration Area, the UE should be able to receive the MBS session data if applicable in the new area.

 NOTE 3: The scenario of the UE moving to a new cell within the RAN Notification Area is specified in RAN specifications.